lvgl/lvgl/docs/details/main-components/animation.rst

 :cpp:expr:`lv_obj_set_width(widget, value)`.

-This makes it very convenient to apply to the appearance (and other attributes) of UI componenets.
+This makes it very convenient to apply to the appearance (and other attributes) of UI components.
 But you can provide your own "set" functions, and so the application of Animations is really limited only by your imagination.

 The number of Animations that can be playing at the same time for a given object with